-There is no cure for shingles, but treatment can help ease your symptoms until the condition improves.
-In many cases, shingles gets better within around two to four weeks.
+Treatment for shingles can help ease your symptoms until the condition improves.
+In many cases shingles gets better within around two to four weeks.

 If you develop the shingles rash, there are a number of things you can do to help relieve your symptoms, such as:

-- keeping the rash as clean and dry as possible – this will reduce the risk of the rash becoming infected with bacteria
+- keeping the rash as clean and dry as possible – this reduces the risk of the rash becoming infected with bacteria

 - wearing loose-fitting clothing – this may help you feel more comfortable

-- not using topical (rub-on) antibiotics or adhesive dressings such as plasters – this can slow down the healing process
+- not using rub-on (topical) antibiotics or adhesive dressings such as plasters – this can slow down the healing process

-- using a non-adherent dressing (a dressing that will not stick to the rash) if you need to cover the blisters – this avoids passing the virus to anyone else
+- using a dressing that won't stick to the rash (non-adherent) if you need to cover the blisters – this avoids passing the virus to anyone else

 Calamine lotion has a soothing, cooling effect on the skin and can be used to relieve the itching.

-If you have any weeping blisters, you can use a cool compress (a cloth or a flannel cooled with tap water) several times a day to help soothe the skin and keep blisters clean.
+If you have any weeping blisters, you can use a cool compress – a cloth or flannel cooled with tap water – several times a day to help soothe the skin and keep blisters clean.

-These medications cannot kill the shingles virus, but can help stop it multiplying.
+These medications can't kill the shingles virus, but can help stop it multiplying.
 This may:

-Antiviral medicines are most effective when taken within 72 hours of your rash appearing, although they may be started up to a week after your rash appears if you are at risk of severe shingles or developing complications.
+Antiviral medicines are most effective when taken within 72 hours of your rash appearing, although they may be started up to a week after your rash appears if you're at risk of severe shingles or complications.